3isenHeiM/PhotoB00th/README.md

 ## Stepping stones
 - [x] Dim the 12V LEDs using the Raspberry and a Darlington array (since they are 12V-powered)
     Solution : Use an Arduino Uno for all GPIO-related events.

+## Canon EOS 700D support
+I used a Canon EOS 700D DSLR camera, the [following page](CanonEOS700D.md) liksts the suported operations of gphoto for this type of camera